0x3333/dagger-jpa/README.md

 Usage
 -----

-dagger-jpa generates a class with a `Transactional_` prefix next to your class, whose some method(s) are annotated with @Transactional.
+dagger-jpa generates a class with a `Transactional_` prefix, next to your class and that extends it, whose some method(s) are annotated with @Transactional.
 This class has a method interceptor which will manage JPA transactions, similar as [Guice Persist extension](https://github.com/google/guice/wiki/Transactions)

 The `TransactionalInterceptor` will delegate to the appropriate method wrapping it with the logic behind a transaction management.
-[See here](https://github.com/0x3333/dagger-jpa/blob/master/src/main/java/com/github/x3333/dagger/jpa/TransactionalInterceptor.java)
+[See here - `TransactionalInterceptor`](https://github.com/0x3333/dagger-jpa/blob/master/src/main/java/com/github/x3333/dagger/jpa/TransactionalInterceptor.java)

-dagger-jpa is triggered by `@Transactional` annotations, so you need to put dagger-jpa in your processor path to get it to work, and bind your class in the module to the `Transactional_` version of your class.
+dagger-jpa processor is triggered by `@Transactional` annotations, so you need to put dagger-jpa in your processor path to get it to work, and bind your transactional classes in the module to the `Transactional_*` version of your classes.
+The transactional classes adds a dependecy to the already present dependencies.
 You have to provide a `TransactionalInterceptor` as a dependency to the newly created class.

-Classes that have `@Transactional` methods must have default visibility, be abstract and have only one constructor.
+Classes that have `@Transactional` methods must be abstract, non-final and have only one constructor or no constructor.

 You must start the `JpaService` before using it.
-You must provide the `JPA Unit Name` to the module.
+You must provide the `JPA Unit Name` to the `JpaModule` module.

+If your class have `@Inject` fields, but no constructor with `@Inject`, means to Dagger that it can inject those fields when requested but it will not create new instances of this class.
+This behavour is changed when using dagger-jpa, because it creates a constructor annotated with `@Inject` if none is present.
+This is not an issue to most people, but something to consider in unusual use cases.

+This is a initial work, I'll split into projects to get things a little more concise.

-More info later as I finish things up.
+More docs later as I finish things up.

 Example
 -------